Jarvin-N/Eduva/README.md

 # Eduva
-An AI assistant for students to fix grammar, create citations, study cards, and more!
+Eduva is an AI assistant for students to fix grammar, create citations, study cards, and more!